micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 The explanation about thread id is listed under `osMessageQDef()` instead of `osMessageCreate()` (which generally ignores it, anyway).

+#### `osMessagePut()` inconsecvent error when called from ISR

+When called from ISR with a timeout different from 0, this function is expected to return `osErrorParameter`, not `osErrorISR` like most other function.

 ### Mail queues

 #### Apparently redundant